lonestone/nest-sdk-generator/README.md

 1. Create a configuration file exporting your API's url (`{ apiUrl: '<some_url>' }`)
 2. Run `nsdkgen <nest api path> <sdk output path> -c <path of config file relative to sdk output path>`

+## Limitations

+The SDK generator comes with a set of limitations which can find below:

-**WARNING:** The SDK generator does not check if the source files compile correctly.
+1. The SDK generator does not check if the source files compile correctly.
 Therefore, if you try to use a type that doesn't exist, the generation may still succeed although compiling the code would fail.
 In such case, the resulting output type is `any`.

-**WARNING:** A current limitation of the SDK generator is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
+2. A current limitation of the SDK generator is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
 This means controller files must be put under a module's directory, and two module files cannot be put in the same directory.

+3. Types belonging to namespaces are currently not supported and will result in error in the generated code

+4. Due to limitations of the TypeScript compiler, importing from the project's root (e.g. `import { SomeType } from "src/file.ts"`) will result in an `any` type at generation, because such types are not recognized when manipulating types

+5. Due to limitations of the TypeScript compiler, all dependent types must be declared in separate files.
+For instance, if a type `A` has a property of type `B`, `B` must be declared in another file.
+The opposite will result in invalid code at generation

 ## Using the SDK